We take a closer look at these top VCs' blockchain investments, which range from new cryptocurrencies challenging Bitcoin to digital collectible cats.

 Startups working with blockchain and cryptocurrencies have the potential to create "trustless" networks and fundamentally change the way markets transact.
 Look for Blockchain in the Collections tab.Track Blockchain Startups

-The meteoric rise of ICOs has pushed VCs to reconsider their traditional financing mechanism and business model.
-As Fred Wilson (a prominent partner at USV) recently wrote on his blog: “With a new model, tokens, in its infancy, it begs the question of how it will impact our approach.”
+The meteoric rise of ICOs has pushed VCs to reconsider their traditional financing mechanism.
+As Fred Wilson wrote on his blog, “With a new model, tokens, in its infancy, it begs the question of how it will impact our approach.”